Crafting ideas

 photo source: ducth.alibaba.com

-have become interesting lamps with a rustic or modern look.
+have become interesting rustic or modern lamps.

 luminaires